Symmetry of the isotropic Ornstein-Uhlenbeck process in a force field: Conclusions

 We have first discussed the problem in full generality, i.e. in dimension $n$ and for the possibly non-isotropic case.
 For invariants this led to general conclusions in the case of constant or linear force; see Lemmas \ref{sec:general}.1 and \ref{sec:general}.2.
 For symmetries, this led to reduced formulas for the possible functional form of coefficients in symmetry vector fields, see \eqref{eq:redxifin} and \eqref{eq:redetafin}; and to reduced determining equations, see \eqref{eq:redxigen} and \eqref{eq:redetagen}.
 A complete result can be obtained in the case of constant force field, see Lemma \ref{sec:general}.3, but little can be said for a general system.

-We have then passed to consider more specifically the isotropic case; see Remark 17 for the exact sense of ``isotropic'' in this context.
+We have then passed to consider more specifically the isotropic case; see Remark 16 for the exact sense of ``isotropic'' in this context.

 We have preliminarily discussed the one-dimensional case, giving full details of the computations.
-In this case it turns out that for a nonlinear force field $F(x)$ there are no simple symmetries, while for $F(x)$ linear there are two (commuting) real simple Lie symmetries; and for $F(x)$ constant (in which case we know a nontrivial invariant $\chi$ exist) we have an infinite dimensional Lie symmetry algebra with the structure of a Lie module over $\mathcal{C}^\infty (\chi)$; the infinite dimensional Lie algebra has an (infinite dimensional) Abelian ideal, which is also a Lie submodule.
-These results for the one-dimensional case are summarized in Lemmas \ref{sec:1Dsymm}.1 through \ref{sec:1Dsymm}.4.
+In this case it turns out that {nontrivial invariants exist only for a constant force field, see Lemma \ref{sec:1Dsymm}.1.} As for symmetries, for a nonlinear force field $F(x)$ there are no simple symmetries, while for $F(x)$ linear there are two (commuting) real simple Lie symmetries { and a W-symmetry; finally} for $F(x)$ constant (in which case we know a nontrivial invariant $\chi$ exist) we have an infinite dimensional Lie symmetry algebra {which includes a sub-algebra of simple symmetries} with the structure of a Lie module over $\mathcal{C}^\infty (\chi)$; the infinite dimensional Lie algebra has an (infinite dimensional) Abelian ideal, which is also a Lie submodule.
+These results for the one-dimensional case are summarized in Lemmas \ref{sec:1Dsymm}.2 through \ref{sec:1Dsymm}.4.

 We have then considered the general $n$-dimensional isotropic case.
 The discussion and the required computations are conceptually similar to those needed in the one-dimensional case; we have thus been less detailed in reporting our computations.
-On the other hand, the concept of nonlinear and linear forces are not sufficient to classify the different possibilities, unless we restrict ourselves to considering regular and second order regular force fields, as defined in Sect.\ref{sec:regular}.
-We found again that a (second order regular) nonlinear force field $\fb (\xb)$ leads to no simple symmetries (Lemma \ref{sec:n_dim}.1), while for (regular) linear $\fb (\xb )$ we have an Abelian symmetry algebra of dimension $2 n$ (Lemma \ref{sec:n_dim}.2).
-In the case of constant force fields, we have an infinite dimensional Lie symmetry algebra with the structure of a Lie module of dimension $2 n$ over $\mathcal{C}^\infty (\chi)$; again the infinite dimensional Lie algebra has an (infinite dimensional) Abelian ideal, which is also a Lie submodule (Lemma \ref{sec:n_dim}.3).
+On the other hand, the concept of nonlinear and linear forces are not sufficient to classify the different possibilities, unless we restrict ourselves to considering regular and second order regular force fields, as defined in Sect.\ref{sec:regular} {(see Definitions 1 and 2 therein)}.
+We found again that a (second order regular) nonlinear force field $\Fb (\xb)$ leads to no {regular} simple symmetries, {albeit it may have W-symmetries} (Lemma \ref{sec:n_dim}.1), while for (regular) linear $\Fb (\xb )$ we have an Abelian symmetry algebra {of regular simple symmetries} of dimension $2 n$ (Lemma \ref{sec:n_dim}.2). {Considering also W-symmetries we still have an Abelian algebra (Lemma \ref{sec:n_dim}.3).
+Finally,} in the case of constant force fields, we have an infinite dimensional Lie symmetry algebra with the structure of a Lie module of dimension $2 n$ over $\mathcal{C}^\infty (\chi)$; again the infinite dimensional Lie algebra has an (infinite dimensional) Abelian ideal, which is also a Lie submodule (Lemma \ref{sec:n_dim}.4).

+{As emerges from this summary of our discussion, the case of special non-linear -- and possibly non-regular -- problems possessing symmetries needs to be studied separately.
+It is maybe worth mentioning explicitly, in this context, that the notion of regular force field leaves out physically relevant cases: e.g. the Kepler problem is not regular.}